 For many people, this process can be somewhat confusing or intimidating.
 After all, this is a major decision in one’s life.

 Perhaps you are asking where to begin the journey.
 The answer is that you have already begun!

 Click here for a brochure that outlines the different steps in this process.
 Also, please feel free to contact Fr.
 John, Fr.
 Xavier or the RCIA Coordinator Mabel Ring at 407-699-5683 x 251, who would be happy to answer your questions, or help you move ahead in your discernment process.
-Click here for contact information.

 Catholics Coming Home to the Church

 The Church is a vibrant, active community of believers which continues to have a positive influence on the lives of many people.
 However, there are people who for one reason or another have stopped actively participating in the Church and attending Mass.

 We live in a busy culture and society, and there are many demands placed on us.
 Yet, people are searching for a deeper sense of meaning, for a closer relationship with God, and for a more authentic spiritual identity.